Modular elimination in matroids and oriented matroids: Introduction

 \begin{df} Let $E$ be a finite set.
 A collection $\CC$ of incomparable nonempty subsets of $E$ is the {\em set of circuits of a matroid} on the ground set $E$ if $\EE(C_1,C_2,\CC)$ holds for all $C_1,C_2\in\CC$. \end{df}

 One important feature of matroid theory is the availability of many cryptomorphic axiomatizations, different in spirit but equivalent in substance.
-For example, notice that the set of all unions of circuits, partially ordered by inclusion, is a geometric lattice (see \cite[Chapter 1.7]{Oxley}).
+For example, notice that the set of all unions of circuits, partially ordered by inclusion, is an inverted geometric lattice (see \cite[Chapter 1.7]{Oxley}).
 In fact, the structure of this lattice does encode the full matroid structure.

-Given the set $\CC$ of circuits of a matroid, let us call a pair of circuits $A,B\in \CC$ a {\em modular pair} if $A\vee B$ has rank $2$ in the associated geometric lattice.
+Given the set $\CC$ of circuits of a matroid, let us call a pair of circuits $A,B\in \CC$ a {\em modular pair} if $A\vee B$ has rank $2$ in the associated lattice (see for instance \cite{fuoriorario}).
 The key observation is then that for this definition to make sense all we need to know about the family $\CC$ is that its members are incomparable (compare Definition \ref{def:U}). \\

 We now consider oriented matroids; a general introductory reference is \cite{BLSWZ}.
 We consider not only subsets of $E$, but {\em signed subsets}, i.e., functions $X:E\to \{-1,0,+1\}$ representing the ``signature'' of the set given by the support of $X$.
 Notice that the set of signs has a natural $\mathbb Z_2$ action (switching sign).
 The {\em support} of a signed set $X$ is $\supp(X):=\{e\in E\mid X(e)\neq 0\}$, and we will call a collection $\Co\subseteq\{-1,0,+1\}$ {\em simple} if $\supp(Y)=\supp(X)$ implies $X=\pm Y$ for all $X,Y\in \Co$.
 In order to give a definition that exhibits the similarity with the previous one for matroids, let us define a ``oriented elimination'' property for any $\Co\subseteq\{- 1, 0, +1\}^E$ and any $X,Y\in \Co$.